TheEpicBlock/PolyMc/docs/config.md

 ## enableWizardThreading
 Executes wizard updates on a different thread.
 This is experimental and *will crash* at this point in time.
 If you don't use add-on mods that add wizard you don't need to worry about this.

+## maxPacketsPerSecond
+Provides a rough estimate of the maximum amount of packets that should be sent per second.
+This isn't a hard limit.